Working on Tasks

 - It's taking longer than usual for payment, is something wrong?

 Conditions aren't always ideal!
-All involved systems are undergoing constant changes and tuning, plus occasional maintenance windows, bugs, and network issues.
+All involved systems are undergoing regular changes and tuning, plus occasional maintenance windows, bugs, and network issues.
 The task-assignment system warns that it may take up to 2 days to report all earnings from a task.
 (See the dropdown 'Help' -> 'FAQ' link from the top-right toolbar when working on a task.)
 After this report from the tas system, work will only appear as pending in your activity log.
 The CoinWorker systems will sometimes be undergoing updates or maintenance which temporarily delay the appearance of earnings or issuing of payouts.
 And sometimes transaction propagation and Bitcoin block-issuance slow randomly, or your own view of the network (client or public service) can fall behind for a while.

 Behind the Scenes